mmazur658/Marcin-Mazur-Portfolio/README.md

 Administrator Panel: Contact Form Messages management module – this module is used to manage all messages from contact form.
 Available actions: read one or many at once, change status, delete, add comments and search for messages

-Administrator Panel: Statistics – this section shows general and detailed statistics of the messages and website traffic
+Administrator Panel: Statistics – this section shows general and detailed statistics of the messages and web site traffic

-Panel Administratora: Access Codes –this module is used to generate and manage access codes
+Administrator Panel: Access Codes –this module is used to generate and manage access codes

 Administrator Panel: Tasks – To do list

 Information about page are displayed in modal window, which is shown after clicking the footer

-The webpage is available in Polish and English.
+The web page is available in Polish and English.